dan-lampman/impulse-api/readme.md

 ```

 #### Application Auth
 For `admin` type routes, Impulse-Api also provides `applicationAuth` which secures any routes behind basic key authorization provided by `appKey` in the server configuration.
+The `applicationAuth` can be verified and passed in the header, parameters, query, or body as `key`.

 ```js
 // routes/users.js